 Lab/Project storage space¶

 Users may have project or lab storage allocated to them, the location of this storage is specific to your group.
 Each research project or lab can have 1TB of free shared space for this.
-If you do not have this set up for your group, or you do not have access to it, please email firstname.lastname@example.org.
+If you do not have this set up for your group, please complete our storage request form.
+If the lab share already exists and you require access to it, please send an email to email@example.com and also include your PI in CC.

 If you or your group requires more than this, Additional Storage space can be purchased.